Donal McDermott: Swindon Town

 On 13 July 2017, McDermott joined League Two side Swindon Town on a one-year deal following a successful trial.
 Upon joining the club, he was given a number eighteen shirt.

 After missing a match due to injury, McDermott made his debut for Swindon Town during their 1–1 home draw with Exeter City, featuring for 45 minutes before being replaced at half-time by Kaiyne Woolery on 12 August 2017.
 A week later, McDermott scored his first goal for the club in the club's 1–0 away victory against Morecambe, firing his effort past goalkeeper, Barry Roche in the 13th minute.
-However in a match against Barnet on 2 September 2017, he received a straight red card in the 50th minute for a foul on David Tutonda, in a 4–1 loss.
+However, in a match against Barnet on 2 September 2017, he received a straight red card in the 50th minute for a foul on David Tutonda, in a 4–1 loss.
 After serving a three match suspension, McDermott made his return to the first team, coming on as a 59th-minute substitute, in a 2–1 loss against Coventry City on 26 September 2017.
 However, after a 4–2 win against Bristol Rovers on 8 November 2017, he suffered ankle ligament injury and was sidelined for a month.
-It wasn't until on 15 December 2017 when McDermott made his return to the starting line–up against Colchester United and played 68 minutes before being substituted, in a 3–2 loss.
+On 15 December 2017, McDermott made his return to the starting line–up against Colchester United and played 68 minutes before being substituted, in a 3–2 loss.
 However, his return was short–lived when he suffered a groin injury that kept him out for two months.
-It wasn't until on 30 March 2018 when McDermott made his return to the first team, coming on as an 86th-minute substitute, in a 1–1 draw against Morecambe.
+On 30 March 2018, McDermott made his return to the first team, coming on as an 86th-minute substitute, in a 1–1 draw against Morecambe.
 Following his return from injury, he appeared five more matches for Swindon Town.
 At the end of the 2017–18 season, McDermott went on to make twenty–one appearances and scoring once in all competitions.
 Following this, he was released by the club at the end of the 2017–18 season.